metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 But Kyler himself has been incredibly disappointing.
 When he's not running around like a chipmunk, his quarterbacking leaves so much to be desired.
 On the other side of the field, Geno Smith has been nothing but sensational.

 A high-scoring affair is certainly a real possibility here.
 And if that's the case, all it takes is a fortuitous turnover to settle the outcome.
+That being said, the fact that Arizona is down its kicker favors Seattle here.